shawnk80/rock-scissors-paper/README.md

 ## Release 0: Setup
 - Create a `venv` and install Django.
-- Start a new Djanto project `django-admin startproject rock_scissors_paper`.
+- Start a new Django project `django-admin startproject rock_scissors_paper`.
 - Setup your postgresql database using `psycopg2`.
 - Create an app for our game `py manage.py startapp game`